segni-tafesse/ethio_agri_smart/lib/data/Maize.md

 Maize is a tall annual cereal grass that is widely cultivated for its edible grain, commonly known as corn.
 It is a staple food crop in many parts of the world and can be used for various purposes, such as human consumption, animal feed, and industrial applications.

 # NAMES
-1, scientific name:Zea mays
+1. Scientific name:Zea mays

-2,common name:Corn
+2. Common name:Corn

 # Characteristics
 Plant type: Maize is a tall annual grass.